 Ultra-Low accounts can provide spreads similar to ECN accounts when commission costs are included.
 For instance, XM offers average spreads of 0.80 pips for the EUR/USD currency pair compared to 0.10 pips with XM’s Zero account.
 When commission fees are accounted for, Zero and Ultra-Low spreads are equal:

 Similar to an ECN broker, Pepperstone is a no dealing desk (NDD) broker where orders are executed with Straight-Through-Processing (STP).
-As an NDD and STP broker, orders are matched with different top-tier external liquidity sources, allowing traders to gain access ECN-style pricing traditionally reserved for institutional investors.
+As an NDD and STP broker, orders are matched with different top-tier external liquidity sources, allowing traders to gain access to ECN-style pricing traditionally reserved for institutional investors.

 As well as institutional-grade pricing, Pepperstone clients can enjoy extra-fast execution due to the broker’s partnership with Equinix.
 With servers located at New York’s Wall Street financial hub, on average Pepperstone’s orders are executed in less than 30ms, ensuring low latency and minimal lag.
 With ECN-style pricing and fast execution, Pepperstone is an ideal online broker for scalpers, active traders and Expert Advisors.

 Unlike NDD brokers that source their prices from external liquidity providers, market makers such as XM match orders internally, setting their own bid-ask prices.
-Generally, market makers offer commission-free spreads, yet in the case of XM, they also provide the option of an ECN-style account to UK and European traders.
+Generally, market makers offer commission-free spreads, yet in the case of XM, they also provide the option of an ECN-style account to the UK and European traders.

 Although a market maker, XM promotes a no requote guarantee, with 100% of orders being filled by the broker and no potential for orders to be rejected.
 Although XM’s servers are located in London, New York and London, 99.35% of orders are executed in less than 1 second and therefore XM’s average order execution speed lags behind Pepperstone.